cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 id                      string          immutable identifier (ignored if included in a request).
-                                        It is returned in the response. name                    string          name of this group additionalInfo          object          additional information for this user group members                 Array[string]   set of user ids of members of this group meta                    object          meta information about this entity
+                                        It is returned in the response. name                    string          name of this group additional_info         object          additional information for this user group members                 Array[string]   set of user ids of members of this group meta                    object          meta information about this entity
 ======================= ==============  ===================================